nrwl/nx/docs/shared/getting-started/nx-setup.md

 `/tools/` contains scripts that act on your code base.
 This could be database scripts, [custom executors](/executors/creating-custom-builders), or [workspace generators](/generators/workspace-generators).

-`/workspace.json` lists every project in your workspace. (this file optional)
+`/workspace.json` lists every project in your workspace. (this file is optional)

 `/nx.json` configures the Nx CLI itself.
 It tells Nx what needs to be cached, how to run tasks etc.